toladata/Knowledgebase/1-welcome/quick-start.md

 ---

-Setting up your TolaData instance in super easy!
+Setting up your TolaData instance is super easy!
 Let us walk you through it.

 **Create your program**